Are mortgage rates going up? Current interest rate & predictions

 The rate was cut to a record low of 0.50% following the financial crisis of 2008/9, for example.
 It stayed at the same level for years before being cut to a new low of 0.25% in August 2016 following the Brexit vote.
 It’s since been increased twice to its present level of 0.75%.

-When will interest rates increase?
+When will interest rates rise or fall?

 How does the Bank rate affect my mortgage?